Sifchain/sifnode/docs/chainOps/k8s/tutorials/testnet.md

-# Connecting to the Merry-go-Round Testnet with Kubernetes (k8s).
+# Connecting to the Sifchain TestNet with Kubernetes (k8s).

 ## Demo Videos